About the Author of the Blogsite, Not the Author of the Bible:

 Proverbs 31:1-31 Proverbs [in Smaller Chunks]

-Give strong drink to [someone] ready to perish & wine to those, [who have] heavy hearts.
+Give strong drink to him, [who] is ready to perish & wine to those, [who have] heavy hearts.
 Let him drink & forget his poverty & [not] remember his misery [any] more.

 In the [case] of all [those who are scheduled for] destruction, open your mouth for the dumb, [unable to speak for themselves.]
 Open your mouth, judge righteously & plead the [case] of the poor & needy.